messagebird/messagebird-nodejs/README.md

 Usage
 -----

-We have put some self-explanatory examples in the *examples* directory,but here is a quick breakdown on how it works.
+We have put some self-explanatory examples in the *examples* directory, but here is a quick breakdown on how it works.
 Let's go ahead and initialize the library first.
 Don't forget to replace `<YOUR_ACCESS_KEY>` with your actual access key.

 ```javascript